rmwc/rmwc/README.md

 - support for react 18
 - a new and improved tooltip adhering to the Material Design principles (the old tooltip is renamed to rc-tooltip in favor for the new)
 - a new segmented button component
-- migrated from Lerna to Nx and Vite⚡
+- migrated from Lerna to Nx and Vite

 View the changelog for detailed updates: [https://github.com/rmwc/rmwc/blob/master/CHANGELOG.md](https://github.com/rmwc/rmwc/blob/master/CHANGELOG.md)